 And attach images, videos and emojis to your posts.

 Also, HubSpot automatically shortens links so you don’t have to.
-Once your posts have gone out to the world, HubSpot lets you easily sort them, with a single click, by number of clicks, interactions, date posted, campaign, or by user.
+Once your posts have gone out to the world, HubSpot lets you easily sort them, with a single click, by the number of clicks, interactions, date posted, campaign, or by the user.
 What’s more, you can clone your favourite social messages if you want to use them again!

 ❌ Cons of HubSpot’s social publishing tool: